Offering menstration products to female restrooms is more than just a matter of convenience.

 “I had reproductive cancer, and I’m going to be bleeding for the next three months as a result of the surgery I had to get,” she continued.
 “I’m constantly running around for tampons on campus and I’m frequently running to the restroom in between classes, and it’s problematic that I don’t have some kind of receptacle to toss waste products in.
 It’s a basic thing that people may regard as trivial, but at the end of the day, it isn’t.
 I have to go teach a class.
 We all have to do our jobs.”

-In order to make progress on this front, the university needs to hear from more students about the issue.
-Currently, Westmoreland has been meeting with many administrators about the topic and has received positive feedback about “how much benefit this could be to Eastern students.”
+According to Westmoreland, the university needs to hear from more students about the issue.
+She is meeting with many administrators about the topic and has received positive feedback about how it could benefit Eastern students.

 Westmoreland has been involved in the Eagles Essentials project for the past year, getting crucial funding for the university and setting up the food pantries in all of the dorms over the summer.
-She believes that the university could receive supplies through this same project.
+She and Filippone believe the university could receive supplies through this same project.

 Avatar photo